Study Guide

 Here's a few more ideas to inspire change through music:

-Michael Nichol Yahgulanaas
+Michael Nicholl Yahgulanaas

 Fight the Power, Parts 1 & 2 - The Isley Brothers